Today, we will answer the question – when is hacking illegal and legal?

 Hackers use many different types of tools to hack into a software system.
 A few of these tools are:

-- Sn1per – It is a vulnerability scanner used by hackers to detect weak spots in a system or network.
+• Sn1per is a vulnerability scanner used by hackers to detect weak spots in a system or network.

-- John The Ripper (JTR) – This is a favorite tool amongst hackers.
-It is used for cracking even the most complicated passwords in the form of a dictionary attack.
-A dictionary attack is a form of brute force where the hacker enters numerous passwords hoping to guess the right one eventually.
+• John The Ripper (JTR) – This is a favorite tool amongst hackers.
+It is used for cracking even the most complicated passwords as a dictionary attack.
+A dictionary attack is a form of brute force where the hacker enters numerous passwords, hoping to guess the right one.

-- Wireshark – It is a network traffic analyzer used for network troubleshooting and analysis.
+• Wireshark is a network traffic analyzer used for network troubleshooting and analysis.

 There Are Three Types Of Hackers –